kowabunga314/rocketjunior/README.md

 Run `make build` to build and start the local environment.

 ### Using
-Access the Swagger UI on [your local machine](http://localhost:8000/api/v1/swagger-ui/)
+1. Access the Swagger UI on [your local machine](http://localhost:8000/api/v1/swagger-ui/)

-Authenticate to the Swagger UI using the credentials provided with this submission.
+2. Authenticate to the Swagger UI using the credentials provided with this submission.

 To show all API endpoints in Swagger including the model extension endpoints, set  `HIDE_API_EXTENSIONS=false` in `./be/.envrc`.

+Run tests with ```make test```

 # Introduction
 The interview process for Senior Ground Software Engineer at Rocket Lab asks candidates to complete a coding project to prove their proficiency.
 I was asked to choose either a backend or frontend problem to solve, this project focuses on the backend side of the two challenges offered.